Tofandel/wplusplus-core/README.md

 It also includes the latest version of Redux Framework https://reduxframework.com

-And all of it's paid extensions!
+And all of it's premium extensions!

 ## Features
 The plugin offers interfaces, traits and classes to work in an OOP way